 You should know Lee was working almost to the end.
 In November he arranged to premiere Horton Foote’s A Coffin in Egypt in Savannah, Ga., for March/April, and further forward, he was continuing the work already well underway on a new translation of Medea, that would open next year should time, the fates, and this plague allow.

 Terry O’Reilly (he/him) is a playwright, performer and director.
-He has been a member of Mabou Mines since 1972 and is currently emeritus co-artistic director/writer-in-residence.
+He has been co-artistic director and writer-in-residence with Mabou Mines since 1972.
 2022 will be his 50th year with the company.